Pyramid of Unas: Pyramid Texts of Unas

 The writings on the west gable in Unas's burial chamber consist of spells that protect the sarcophagus and mummy within.
 The north and south walls of the chamber are dedicated to the offering and resurrection rituals respectively, and the east wall contains texts asserting the king's control over his sustenance in the form of a response to the offering ritual.
 The offering ritual texts continue onto the north and south walls of the passageway splitting the resurrection ritual which concludes on the south wall.
-In the rituals of the burial chamber, the king is identified both as himself and as the god Osiris, being addressed as "Osiris Unas".
+In the rituals of the burial chamber, the king is identified both as himself and as the god Osiris, being addressed as the Osiris Unas.
 The king is also identified with other deities, occasionally several, alongside Osiris in other texts.
 The Egyptologist James Allen identifies the last piece of ritual text on the west gable of the antechamber:

 Your son Horus has acted for you.

 The great ones will shake, having seen the knife in your arm as you emerge from the Duat.

 Greetings, experienced one!
 Geb has created you, the Ennead has given you birth.

 Horus has become content about his father, Atum has become content about his years, the eastern and western gods have become content about the great thing that has happened in his embrace – the god's birth.

 It is Unis: Unis, see!
 It is Unis: Unis, look!
 It is Unis: hear!
 It is Unis: Unis, exist!
 It is Unis: Unis, raise yourself from your side!

 Do my command, you who hate sleep but were made slack.
 Stand up, you in Nedit.
 Your good bread has been made in Pe; receive your control of Heliopolis.

 It is Horus (who speaks), having been commanded to act for his father.

 The storm-lord, the one with spittle in his vicinity, Seth – he will bear you: he is the one who will bear Atum.

 The antechamber and corridor were inscribed primarily with personal texts.
 The west, north and south walls of the antechamber contain texts whose primary concern is the transition from the human realm to the next, and with the king's ascent to the sky.
 The east wall held a second set of protective spells, starting with the "Cannibal Hymn".
 In the hymn, Unas consumes the gods to absorb their power for his resurrection.
 The Egyptologist Toby Wilkinson identifies the hymn as a mythologizing of the "butchery ritual" in which a bull is sacrificed.
 The serdab remained uninscribed.
 The southern section of the walls of the corridor contain texts that focus primarily on the resurrection and ascension of the deceased.
 The mere presence of the spells within the tomb were believed to have efficacy, thus protecting the king even if the funerary cult ceased to function.